timrecursify/ppp-salesmagic-connector/docs/ARCHITECTURE_STATUS.md

   - Handles up to 10,000 keys per run with cursor-based pagination
   - Prevents memory issues in high-volume scenarios
 - Allows form processing to complete before CRM update
+- **Simplified Data Flow (November 2025)**:
+  - UTM parameters, click IDs, and ad data come from request parameters (same source as database)
+  - No redundant database queries for tracking data
+  - Only queries database for visitor/session/page aggregates needed for Pipedrive fields
 - Sync status tracked in database: `pipedrive_sync_status` column
   - `synced`: Person found and updated successfully
   - `not_found`: Person not found by email or name (no action taken)